Chapter 2

 Protest and collective action remember the body politic.
 They put bodies together in space to make a collective visible to itself and to the world.

 The term is deliberate.
-These are technologies — not in the narrow sense of gadgets, but in the older sense: systematic methods for achieving a result.
-A sonnet is a technology.
-A twelve-step program is a technology.
-A roda is a technology.
+These are technologies, not in the narrow sense of gadgets but in the older sense: systematic methods for achieving a result.
+A sonnet is a technology in this sense; so is a twelve-step program, and so is a roda.
 They are engineered, refined, transmitted.
 They have design principles, failure modes, and experts who understand them deeply.

 And they all specialize.
 Books are strong on meaning but weak on embodiment.
 Meditation is strong on interiority but can be isolating.
 Team sports build coordination but don’t generate transmissible knowledge about what they’re doing or why.
 Each practice remembers some dimensions of integration while leaving others collapsed.